 (a) Height.
 Except as otherwise provided in this chapter, no building shall exceed a height of 35'.
 See §17.22.

 (b) Lot Area.
-Buildings used in whole or in part for residential dwelling purposes which are hereafter erected or structurally altered shall be located on a lot having an area of not less than three (3) acres with a width of 300 feet at the building line.
+Buildings used in whole or in part for residential dwelling purposes which are hereafter erected or structurally altered shall be located on a lot having an area of not less than three (3) acres with a width of 300 feet at the building line and 300’ of public road frontage.

 This requirement shall not apply to mobile homes permitted on farms as an accessory use.